Introducing GitHub Issues Integration

 Working on issues

-A common workflow is to look at your issues, pick one to work on, create a branch to work in, make some commits, then merge your changes back into master with a pull request.
+A common workflow is to look at your issues, pick one to work on, create a branch to work in, make some commits, then merge your changes back into main with a pull request.
 From the new Issues view, you can do exactly that.

 To fit more workflows, there are several options you can configure.
 If your flow doesn't involve creating a topic branch, you can disable the branch creation with